CS-GY 6313: Information Visualization - Fall 2025 Detailed Schedule

 • D3 event handling (hover, click, brush)

-Assignment: Exercise 7 - Interactive visualization with smooth transitions (due Oct 23)
+Assignment: Exercise 7 - Interactive visualization design and implementation (due Oct 23)

 Week 8 (Oct 24) - Geographic and Urban Visualization I